rigocalin/CantariCrestine-android/README.md

         Music Key support for selected songs.
     </li>
     <li>
-        Increase/decrease the font size, distinguish Tamil text from Romanised by setting a different colour.
+        Increase/decrease the font size, option for setting a different colour.
     </li>
     <li>
         Keep the screen awake while viewing a song.